olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.2.8 KLTs

 During the competition, there will be a maximum of six KLTs, each supported by 4x wheels for ease of movement.
 The robot's task involves pulling these KLTs to sort them into predefined locations.
 The starting position of each KLT within the arena is determined randomly, adding an element of unpredictability to the challenge.
-To facilitate identification and sorting, each KLT is equipped with an April Tag on both its front and back sides.
+To facilitate identification and sorting, each KLT is equipped with overal 8x AprilTags.
 These tags contain unique IDs, enabling the robot to accurately recognize and handle the KLTs according to the competition's requirements.

 Example of the KLT: